 The Villa Carlotta has the largest and arguably most famous garden on Lake Como.
 Dating to the late 17th century, the property also represents some of the region’s oldest extant landscaping.
 Tickets to the site come with a map outlining 45-minute and 90-minute itineraries, but one could easily spend much longer exploring the many sections – especially since the site has a large café and picnic area.

-Exotic palms scattered throughout the grounds include both dwarf and giant species, including some with leaves as long as 4.5 meters (nearly 15 feet) or 2 meters (6.5 feet) wide.
+Exotic palms scattered throughout the grounds include both dwarf and giant species, including some with leaves as long as 4.5 meters.
 Other zones of the Villa Carlotta feature a rock garden, a section with 25 species of bamboo, and an area for aromatic plants.
 Medicinal plants are scattered throughout the property rather than gathered in one place.
 Ancient Romans introduced olive cultivation to Como’s slopes, and the groves here contain some of Carlotta’s oldest specimens.
 The region’s agricultural heritage lives on in an area dedicated to organic vegetables.

 A few parts of the Villa Carlotta’s gardens require extra care.
 The famous Citrus Tunnel has to be covered with sheeting and sometimes even heated during cold snaps, while the entire Valley of Ferns gets moved into greenhouses every winter (apparently they’re all in pots – !).

 Villa Carlotta tickets are available online or in person.
 Tickets fund the non-profit organization which runs the garden, and include entrance to the villa as well as the gardens.
-We heard recommendations to book in advance during high season, but we had no issues getting in when we turned up on a mid-June afternoon.
-The gardens are extensive enough to absorb plenty of visitors without feeling crowded.
+We heard recommendations to book in advance during high season, but we had no issues getting in; the gardens are extensive enough to absorb plenty of visitors without feeling crowded.
 The Villa Carlotta is open from mid-March to early November, from 10 to 7.
 See the website for more information.

 Villa Monastero